fmalmeida/easy_circos/docs/manual.rst

 A useful script that allows you to filter a GFF file and create a "circos label file" with desired inputs.
 Eg. ``plot_circos --gff2labels CDS arcA ID red ecoli_k12.gff``.

-This command will get each line where the feature (3rd column) is a CDS and that has the "acrA" (in the complete line) pattern to write the "circos labels file" using the ID attributes column (name as found in the gff) found in the gff, giving these features a "red" color option.
+The example command will get each line where the feature (3rd column) is a CDS, that has the "acrA" (in the complete line) pattern to write the "circos labels file" using the ID attributes column as label (string as found in the gff), giving these features a "red" color option.

 .. tip::